uvacobi/rna_seq_lesson/setup.md

 The following files can be found at /project/bims6000/data/morning/

 - **Arabidopsis_sample1/2/3/4.fq.gz**: A `FASTQ` file containing a sample sequenced mRNA-seq reads in the FASTQ format.
-- **AtChromosome1.fa.gz**: the gzipped chromosome 1 sequence of the Arabidopsis thaliana genome in `FASTA` format.
+- **AtChromosome1.fa**: the chromosome 1 sequence of the Arabidopsis thaliana genome in `FASTA` format.
-- **ath_annotation.gff3.gz**: the gzipped genome annotation of Arabidopsis thaliana for chromosome 1 in the `GFF3` format.
+- **ath_annotation.gff3**: the genome annotation of Arabidopsis thaliana for chromosome 1 in the `GFF3` format.
 This indicates the positions of genes, their exons and 5' or 3' UTR on the chromosome and is used to generate the gene counts.
 - **adapters.fasta**: the Illumina adapter sequences used for read trimming using Trimmomatic.
 {: .prereq}